 The skin will be somewhat red and swollen immediately after the laser hair removal treatment.
 This usually takes several hours to several days to resolve.
 All of the follicles shed their hairs within 1 to 3 weeks after the laser treatment at which time the skin appears hairless.
-After 6 to 10 weeks, hair growth is, again, observed.
+After 6-10 weeks, hair growth can be seen again.

 You may resume all activities immediately after laser hair removal treatment.
-However, if you are going to be in the sun, you should use a sunscreen to prevent sunburn or tanning, at least until the redness from the laser treatment has resolved (usually a few hours to days).
+However, if you are going to be in the sun, you should use a sunscreen to prevent sunburn or tanning, at least until the redness from the laser treatment has resolved (usually within a few hours to a few days).

 Is treatment painful?

 There is discomfort associated with Laser Hair Removal, but there is individual variation in the discomfort experienced.
 The discomfort experienced depends upon hair color, hair density, hair thickness and skin color.
 We can apply a topical anesthetic cream prior to treatment to reduce the discomfort.
 After treatment there is usually minimal, if any, discomfort experienced.